Neuromotor Exercise Training

 FALL PREVENTION FOR OLDER CLIENTS

-Studies have shown that around a third of people over 65 will be affected by a fall.
-If a personal trainer is working with older clients, they should recommend that they exercise regularly in order to increase their leg strength and improve their balance to reduce their risk of a fall.
+Research indicates that approximately one-third of individuals aged 65 and older will experience a fall.
+Suppose a personal trainer is working with older clients.
+In that case, they should recommend that these clients exercise regularly to increase their leg strength and improve their balance, thereby reducing their risk of falls.
 Tai chi is particularly recommended.

-They should also look at other aspects of their lifestyle including reviewing medication for side effects such as dizziness and having regular eye tests.
-Homes should be well lit and free from trip hazards, and hand rails should be installed on the stairs and in bathrooms.
+They should also consider other aspects of their lifestyle, including reviewing their medication for potential side effects such as dizziness and scheduling regular eye tests.
+Homes should be well-lit and free from trip hazards, and handrails should be installed on stairs and in bathrooms.

 Interested in becoming a personal trainer